Home » Educators » The Importance of Nursing School Accreditation » Commission on Collegiate Nursing Education (CCNE)

 In April 2021, AACN significantly updated its professional nursing educational frameworks at the bachelor, master, and doctoral levels.
 These updates, codified in the new Essentials: Core Competencies for Professional Nursing Education, have been designed to modernize nursing education for the 21st century and set in motion a critical shift toward competency-based learning with the explicit aim of qualifying students for practice.
 All four-year colleges and universities will gradually incorporate these changes over the next several years.

-Below we detail the importance and purpose of CCNE accreditation for nursing programs, the accreditation process, CCNE standards, procedure, and guidelines, and the implications of the new AACN essentials.
+Below we detail the importance and purpose of CCNE accreditation for nursing programs, the accreditation process, CCNE standards, procedures, and guidelines, and the implications of the new AACN essentials.

 Quality, trust, and excellence in nursing professionals would quickly deteriorate if the programs that produce nurses were not held to rigorous educational standards.
 CCNE maintains quality standards of bachelor's and graduate-degree nursing education programs by encouraging ongoing self-assessment and improvement.

-Federal and state financial aid programs will not sponsor students who attend non-accredited programs.
-The same is typically true of scholarship programs.
+Federal and state financial aid programs will not sponsor students who attend non-accredited programs, and the same is typically true of scholarship programs.
 CCNE accreditation promotes diversity and inclusivity within a program's student body by providing individuals with a quality education who may not have otherwise had the opportunity.

 The purpose of the CCNE is to identify nursing programs that meet accreditation standards and hold those programs accountable.
-They are held accountable through an honest evaluation of each program's ability to continually meet accreditation standards while realizing its mission, goals, and outcomes.
+The Commission holds programs accountable through an honest evaluation of each program's ability to continually meet accreditation standards while realizing its mission, goals, and outcomes.
 Furthermore, the Commission seeks to improve the profession by facilitating ongoing improvement in nursing education and communicating the importance of such standards to the public.

 What are CCNE goals?